Plainly

 What you have to say is important.

-Plain language uses everyday words and a clear, logical structure - with your readers firmly in mind.
+Plain language uses everyday words and a clear, logical structure – with your readers firmly in mind.
 This doesn't mean cutting out technical details, dumbing down, or making everything sound the same.
-Your writing will be so clear, people will understand the first time they read it.
+It's about helping people understand your writing the first time they read it.

 Plain language works for any subject: